 BY THERESA WILLIAMSON | MARCH 21, 2018

-RIO DE JANEIRO – When Brazil abolished slavery in 1888, enslaved Africans comprised 40 percent of Rio de Janeiro’s population.
-Lacking rights in what was, and remains, one of the world’s most unequal countries for land ownership, newly freed slaves mostly settled into informal communities, favelas, which today shelter 24 percent of Rio’s population.
+Firstly, when Brazil abolished slavery in 1888, enslaved Africans comprised 40 percent of Rio de Janeiro’s population.
+Lacking rights in what was, and remains, one of the world’s most unequal countries for land ownership.
+Newly freed slaves mostly settled into informal communities.
+They are favelas.
+These are which today shelter 24 percent of Rio’s population.

-More than a century of public policy, often repressive and discriminatory by design, has kept the favelas and their residents from realizing their potential and from making full use of the assets they have developed in their communities.
+More than a century of public policy, often repressive and discriminatory by design.
+This has kept the favelas and their residents from realizing their potential.
+Therefore and more importantly, from making full use of the assets they have developed in their communities.

-Though the deck has been stacked against them, Rio’s favela residents have succeeded in weaving together a vibrant cultural and collaborative fabric over generations.
-This emerging, more positive favela identity has been made possible by a growing generation of local leaders who have taken on roles to organize themselves, improve their communities and confront often neglectful authorities.
+Though the deck Is stacked against them, Rio’s favela residents have succeeded.
+They weave together a vibrant cultural and collaborative fabric over generations.
+This emerging, more positive favela identity is possible since a growing generation of local leaders are in.
+They take on roles to organize themselves, improve their communities and face often neglectful authorities.